 Keep calm and CRISPR on

 So, there you have it.
 A small sample of what’s going on in my head when I think about CRISPR and the future.
-At this point, it’s hard to say how things are going to develop.
+At this point, it’s hard to say how things will develop.
 While I’m not freaking out right now, I realize that I might need to revise my opinions in a while.
 But that’s part of biology.
 And if a sports example helps you to realize the trap of certainty, check out people’s comments about breaking the 2-hour marathon limit pre-Eliud Kipchoge.
-I wonder how many post deletions.
+I wonder how many post-deletions.
 We’ll keep this post even in the face of the apocalypse, so you’ll get your chance to tell me you told me so.

 Anyway, next time, we might talk about oil, vinegar, and water.